Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 This is plenty for a beginner so I didn't make any other pages with different sentences for now.
 This game is very simple so that the user can focus on learning the words.
 There is a timer made by using javascript for those who want to see their progress in quickness playing the game.
+* As a First Time Visitor, I want to easily understand the purpose of the site and play the game.
-A User wanting to test the game can click on the instructions button to see how the game works.
-Then, they can simply click the ‘Let’s Go’ button on the welcome page and start straight away.
-When they have completed the game they can restart the game to try and beat their lowest moves score last time or they can exit the game.
+ A User wanting to test the game should be able to click on the instructions button to see how the game works.
+ Then, they could click the ‘Let’s Go’ button on the welcome page and start straight away.
+When they have completed the game they could restart the game to try and beat their lowest moves score last time or they can exit the game.
-Additionally they can return to the welcome page a try a different level.
+ Additionally they could return to the welcome page a try a different level.
+* As a returning Visitor, I want to try a more difficult level of the game.
+ The user should be able to select the level of difficulty after clicking the start 'Let's Go' button.
+* As a returning Visitor, I want to see if I can improve my progress in completing the game.
+ The user should be able to play the game in whichever difficulty level they want and then check how long it took them to complete the game and how many moves it took them to finish the game.
+They could keep a mental note of their progress in time and moves and then compare that to the other occassions when they play the game.

  Here is the Wireframe sketch for my project idea.
 This is the Wireframe for the project on desktop and tablet view.
-The game looks best on a desktop or laptop.
+ The game looks best on a tablet or mobile device.

 ![Image of Wireframe](assets/imgs/wireframeforwelcomepageonsecondproject.png)